Pandorogate: Expanded investigations into Ferragni

 In December 2023, the Italian Consumer Association filed reports against Ferragni with 104 prosecutors against the Italian influencer accusing her of aggravated fraud in the incident and asked the Financial Police to seize her accounts.
 In response, it was confirmed that investigations had been opened by state prosecutors in Milan, Cuneo, Prato, and Trento.
 The investigation in Milan expanded to include new charges of aggravated fraud against Ferragni for charity promotions by Ferragni in 2019 and 2021.
 The charities who were the advertised recipients of proceeds from both promotions confirmed that they had not received the proceeds with one declaring that they were strangers to the initiative.
 By January 2024, it was reported that there were five open investigations of fraud against Ferragni with two additional instances found by prosecutors in Cuneo.

 In April 2024, the Competition Authority opened a new case against Ferragni for promotion of easter eggs in 2021 and 2022 which allegedly raised funds for charity without corresponding donations being made.
 The authority noted that it had closed an investigation into Ferragni's ex-husband Fedez for a similar promotion after concluding that he had properly made corresponding donations to charity for the sales.
 In October 2024, the Milan Public Prosecutors concluded that Ferragni had realized an unjust profit of 2,225,000€ in the two cases it was investigating, not including "non-pecuniary profit", and announced they would seek to indict her for aggravated fraud.
 In December 2024, Ferragni settled the complaint filed by Codacons the Italian Consumer Association against her agreeing to pay each consumer who had contacted the Codacons 150€ in compensation and make a donation of 200,000€ to charity.
 It was reported that her lawyers hoped the settlement would prevent Milan prosecutors from seeking her criminal conviction.

-Indictment for aggravated fraud
+Aggravated fraud prosecution

 In January 2025, prosecutors in Milan announced that they had successfully indicted Ferragni on charges of aggravated fraud and would send the case to trial.
-The trial is scheduled to begin in September 2025 with Ferragni facing up to five years in prison.
+The trial began in September 2025 with Ferragni facing up to five years in prison.

+In January 2026, a judge ruled that prosecutors had not proven that the fraud was "aggravated" under Italian criminal law, stating that her actions simply constituted fraud.
+Since the crime of simple fraud requires a complaint to be prosecuted and Codacons had withdrawn its complaint at the end of 2024, Ferragni and Damato were acquitted because Ferragni paid €3,400,000 in restitution to all parties involved, and therefore the aggravated fraud charge was dropped because the charges were withdrawn making the case simple fraud.
+It was unclear if prosecutors would appeal.